 Students then take a set of 5 Program Core courses which are designed to provide the tools necessary to address the business problems that face organizations today, which are integrated with 4 Elective courses.
-Chosen in consultation with their advisor, students select elective courses, which provide focused training for specific positions / industries.
-Finally, in their last term of enrollment each student completes the Capstone course in which what has been learned during the student's program is brought together into a final project.
+Chosen in consultation with their advisor, students select electives that provide focused training for specific positions / industries / concentrations.
+Finally, after completing the required program core and elective courses, students complete a Capstone course in which they synthesize concepts and applications learned throughout their program to create a final project.